ftdc-picsl/fwCustomDeidentification/README.md

 the `dicom/` directory.
 There's also an example there showing how to access the dictionary in `pydicom`.

 When you have the tags you want to process, run `config/generateDeidConfig.pl`.
+Test with the example data before use.

 ## Further reading on de-identification